Tianyu-Zhang-Andrew/ProjectIHaveDone/README.md

  • It was a test-driven development; all functions of the server were tested by a corresponding test.

+The Django_prohect is a doctor side video conferencing telemedicine web application

+ • It has Django backend and JavaScript/Jquery frontend.

+ • The Video conferencing function is provided by Twilio.

+ • Doctors can monitor patients' real-time heart rate, blood presure, body temperature remotely and give them real-time advice through video conferencing.

 The rest of the projects were done in university courses.